Simon Stevin: Bookkeeping

-Bookkeeping by double entry may have been known to Stevin, as he was a clerk in Antwerp in his younger years, either practically or through the medium of the works of Italian authors such as Luca Pacioli and Gerolamo Cardano.
+Double-entry bookkeeping may have been known to Stevin, as he was a clerk in Antwerp in his younger years, either practically or via the medium of the works of Italian authors such as Luca Pacioli and Gerolamo Cardano.
 However, Stevin was the first to recommend the use of impersonal accounts in the national household.
 He brought it into practice for Prince Maurice, and recommended it to the French statesman Sully.